Publications

 Publication Projects

-Book Series at meson press
+meson press

 - In Search of Media: What are the terms under which media is produced, and how does media impact and change these terms?
 By pairing up scholars from North America and Europe, this series advances media theory by obviating the gap that exists across language barriers in order to rethink and re-imagine what media can and must do. more

-PML Book Series
+PML Book Series (2013–2014)

-spheres: Journal for Digital Cultures
+spheres: Journal for Digital Cultures (2014–2022)

-spheres: Journal for Digital Cultures is an open peer-reviewed web journal associated with the Centre for Digital Cultures (CDC) at Leuphana University of Lüneburg.
+spheres: Journal for Digital Cultures was an open peer-reviewed web journal associated with the Centre for Digital Cultures (CDC) at Leuphana University of Lüneburg.
 It is concerned with contemporary, historical and emerging discussions about digital cultures, thereby exploring the theoretical, political and social stakes within these debates as well as scrutinising key concepts like public spheres, media spheres and atmospheres. more

 The web publication “Experiments&Interventions”, initiated by Martina Leeker, documents and analyzes projects with aesthetics means as research for new forms of digital critique.
 In “Experiments” research of digital cultures is performed with exaggeration in order to test its consequences and to reflect on them.
 “Interventions” provide performative and aesthetics formats for speculation on alternative ways of thinking and building digital cultures. more